 - Packing the payments – Sometimes dealers will pack the loan by adding extra things that you did not ask for, such as warranties and GAP insurance.
 Afterwards, when you try to sell the car, you are surprised to discover that your loan is “underwater” or you owe much more than the car is worth.
 This could be a sign of packed payments.

 If you are the victim of any of the above auto fraud scams, you might be able to return the vehicle or sue the auto dealer or finance company for fraud and recover damages.
 You need to talk to an auto fraud attorney to learn exactly what rights you have.

-Can You Return a Car After You Buy It?
+Can You Return a Car to the Car Dealership After You Buy It?

 You just purchased a car two days ago and realized that you don’t want it.
 Maybe the monthly payments are too high, or it is not the best vehicle for your needs.
 So, can you return the car?
 That depends.
 After you sign the sales contract, the car is yours.
 However, many dealers will work with you if you made a mistake.
 The first thing that you should do is talk to the dealer to see what they can do to help you.